dsa-org/onboarding/docs/StatLinkRunthrough.md

       - Upload a player photo
       - Fill out the entire Add Player form
 - [ ] ABOUT ME tab > Fill out all the sections in your player profile
-    - Summary, bio, contact details, career history, academic interests, upcoming events, upload a highilght video, etc.
+    - Summary, bio, contact details, career history, academic interests, upcoming events, upload a highlight video, etc.
 - [ ] Find the Share Profile Button
 	  - Copy the URL and post it in a new tab to view your player's FlashStat
 	  - SHARE WITH COLLEGES